EU research and innovation policy

 The purpose of the EU’s research and innovation policy (R&I) is to support the development of the competitiveness of the European Union and its industries and to promote high-quality research considered essential from the perspective of other EU policies.

-There are around 16 EU programmes that finance RDI activities in the new programming period.
-In addition to the Horizon Programme, the Ministry of Economic Affairs and Employment is responsible for Euratom, ITER, Digital Europe Programme, Research Fund for Coal and Steel, Innovation Fund and EU Space Programme.
+There are around 16 EU programmes that finance RDI activities in the current programming period.
+In addition to the Horizon Programme, the Ministry of Economic Affairs and Employment is responsible for the research and training programme of Euratom, ITER, Digital Europe Programme, Research Fund for Coal and Steel, Innovation Fund and EU Space Programme.

 The EU is also an important channel for global R&I cooperation.
 Under the leadership of the Commission, the EU engages in dialogue with third countries in order to strengthen wider international R&I cooperation in line with its political objectives.
 The European Union has a number of international, bilateral and multilateral agreements with third countries concerning the development of research and technology.